The role of PHH

 Palliative issues exist, which could include the following:

-- Need for a multidisciplinary team approach to assist with client and carers to manage with issues associated with living with a terminal illness, to live as actively as possible until death,
+- Need for a multidisciplinary team approach to assist with client and carers to manage with issues associated with living with a terminal illness, to live as actively as possible until death, and in bereavement

 - Need for assessment and treatment of symptoms such as pain, nausea, shortness of breath, anxiety or depression

 - Need for spiritual, social or psychological support to affirm life and regard dying as a normal process

 Peninsula Home Hospice medical support is provided to you by your general practitioner, who with Peninsula Home Hospice is responsible for your care.

 Your GP and /or your specialists will provide you with the prescriptions you need to manage your health.
 Your palliative care nurse will liaise with your GP about extra medications you may need.

 Peninsula Home Hospice also has the support of a Specialist Palliative Care doctor.
 This doctor is available to support your GP and Peninsula Home Hospice staff to make sure your care is ideal and that your medical needs are met.

 The PHH consultancy service is available to all Residential Aged care facilities (RACF) within our region.
 There is opportunity for RACF staff to access advice and support for residents experiencing complex or unexpected end of life issues.

 Our consult service aims to work with the RACF staff to assess the resident/families and staffs’ current concerns, and assist in developing recommended care plans to assist the staff in achieving improved quality of life for their residents.